 In addition to lumps, which usually appear on the sides of the neck, it's also possible to have other symptoms such as a cough, headache, pain with swallowing, fever, earache, and bad breath.

-What to do: You are advised to see your doctor for assessment to assess whether you need an antibiotic for treatment.
+How to treat: You are advised to see your doctor for assessment to assess whether you need an antibiotic for treatment.
 Learn more about how you can treat a sore throat.

 Ear infections can present similarly to throat inflammations and can also activate the immune system.
 Many times, infections can cause lumps around the ear, particularly in the area behind the ears.
 These lumps are also a sign of reactive lymph nodes trying to fight off infection.